-Two: Explore the City Centre
+Three: Explore the City Centre

 Close to the Cathedral, Plaza Bib Rambla was once the entrance to the city of Granada.
 Still an important place for festivities and markets, this picturesque square is a great place to stop off for a cool beer or a coffee in the heat of the day.
 The nearby streets of the Alcaiceria where silver and exotic silks were once traded still have the feel of a Moroccan souk today.

-Three: Grab a Tapa
+Four: Grab a Tapa

-Four: Explore the Albayzin
+Five: Explore the Albayzin